eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/01_assets.md

 # Creating an Asset

-An Asset is the fundamental representation of an arbitrary backend interface in the EDC.
+An Asset is the fundamental representation of an arbitrary backend interface in the Connector.
 The Data Provider registers it with its Control Plane as a first step to expose it to the Dataspace via the Dataplane later on.
 This registration is executed via the following Request: